vizia/vizia-book/src/basic/binding/lenses.md

 # Lenses
-Vizia uses lenses to specify a binding to a piece of model data:
+Vizia uses lenses to allow specifying a binding to a piece of model data:

 ```rust
 #[derive(Lens)]